tsukhu/cra-rdx-app/README.md

-This project captures learnings and experiments with redux toolkit
+This project captures learnings and experiments with redux toolkit and xstate